ungleich/cdist/docs/src/man1/cdist.rst

 .. option:: -f HOSTFILE, --file HOSTFILE

-    Read additional hosts to operate on from specified file or from stdin if '-' (each host on separate line).
+    Read specified file for a list of additional hosts to operate on or if '-' is given, read stdin (one host per line).
     If no host or host file is specified then, by default, read hosts from stdin.
 For the file format see below.